seeebiii/ses-verify-identities/README.md

 #### Options

  * `domainName` A domain name to be used for the SES domain identity, e.g. 'example.org'
- * `hostedZoneName` A hostedZone name to be matched with Route 53 record. e.g. 'example.org'.
-Default: same as domainName.
+ * `hostedZoneName` A hosted zone name to be matched with a Route 53 record, e.g. 'example.org'.
+Default: use value of `domainName`.
  * `addTxtRecord` Whether to automatically add a TXT record to the hosed zone of your domain.
 This only works if your domain is managed by Route53.
 Otherwise disable it.
 Default: `true`.
  * `addMxRecord` Whether to automatically add a MX record to the hosted zone of your domain.
 This only works if your domain is managed by Route53.
 Otherwise disable it.
 Default: `true`.
  * `addDkimRecord` Whether to automatically add DKIM records to the hosted zone of your domain.
 This only works if your domain is managed by Route53.
 Otherwise disable it.
 Default: `true`.
  * `notificationTopic` An SNS topic where bounces, complaints or delivery notifications can be sent to.
-If none is provided, a new topic will be created and used for all different notification types.
+If none is provided, a new topic will be created and used for provided notification types.
  * `notificationTypes` Select for which notification types you want to configure a topic.
 Default: `[Bounce, Complaint]`.

 ### Verify an Email Address